 6. Carefully manage your practice and communication.
 The best facts are those laid out in the planning stage.
 Written communications should follow the plan and confirm the form of the transaction that the taxpayer will present to the IRS.

 7. Use loan split-dollar regime.
 It is generally best to do loan split-dollar, even though the loan’s upfront cost may be more than the economic benefit regime, because the loan split-dollar regulations apply for all Federal tax purposes, including estate tax purposes.
-The economic benefit regulations are only valid for gift and income tax purposes.
+The economic benefit regulations are valid only for gift and income tax purposes.
 Furthermore, a loan for the life of an insured is specifically covered by the regulations (and you can use the long-term applicable federal rate).
 The fact that the insured has a longer life expectancy than the decedent does not impact the validity of the loan.

 1 If a policy is transferred by an individual to an ILIT, the person must live three years after the transfer date for the policy to be outside the person’s taxable estate for Federal estate tax purposes.